Increase your knowledge, skills and expertise, enhancing your clinical practice, enabling you to develop nursing practice and patient care.

 This course has been designed for registered nurses from all specialties.

 It will offer you a supportive, international learning environment where you will learn alongside nurses at various stages of their careers.
-This course will provide you with an excellent grounding in the UK’s four 'Pillars of Practice: clinical practice, facilitation of learning, leadership and evidence, research and development.
+Welcoming students from both the UK and overseas, this course will provide you with an excellent grounding in the UK’s four 'Pillars of Practice: clinical practice, facilitation of learning, leadership and evidence, research and development.

 This full-time, 12-month course is based at the University of Dundee’s School of Nursing and Health Sciences, which is a research-active school.
 Not only do our staff utilise contemporary nursing research, our staff and our students are generating research findings which are shaping current and future healthcare for individuals, families and communities.